Stanislav2177/Bookstore/README.md

 POST /api/cart/finishOrder: Finish and place an order.

+# CSV API endpoint
+APIs which rely on those two endpoints
+GET /api/csv/books: View all books which are saved to database.
+POST /api/csv/upload: Upload file.csv and then store it in database.

 # Logging
 Logging is integrated into the application using SLF4J and Logback.
 Detailed logs help with debugging and monitoring the application's behavior.
 Log messages are available in the console output.